The terrible reunions in store for her

 The other girl screams.
 It's a howl of rage and pain too wild for an animal, let alone a human being, and it cuts through the din like a razor.

 She ignores it, focuses instead on the ripped section of wall now hurtling toward them, its silhouette frayed by pipes jutting out from the edges.
 Ignores the bulging eyes, the fury that resolves itself into words—"You don't listen!
-You never fucking listen!"—and leaps to the rescue.
+You never fucking listen!"
+Blocks it all out and leaps to the rescue.

 With a final sob the other girl collapses, a crumpled heap of torn fabric and tangled black hair.